w3guy/No-CAPTCHA-reCAPTCHA-for-WooCommerce/readme.txt

 == Description ==

-A simple plugin for adding the new No CAPTCHA reCAPTCHA to WooCommerce login and registration form to protect against spam.
+A simple plugin for adding the new No CAPTCHA reCAPTCHA to WooCommerce login, registration and password reset form to protect against spam.

 ### Features
 *   Option to activate CAPTCHA in either login or registration form.